-Man Caught On Video Kicking Elderly Woman In Vicious Subway Attack Is Arrested
+Man Allegedly Caught On Video Kicking Senior Citizen In Vicious Subway Attack

 A subway rider filmed Marc Gomez, 36, on a cell phone camera repeatedly kicking the 78-year-old victim in the face on a Bronx train.

-A subway rider filmed Marc Gomez, 36, on a cell phone camera repeatedly kicking the 78-year-old victim in the face on a Bronx train.
-The attack happened on March 10 at around 3 A.M., according to authorities.
+A subway rider allegedly filmed Marc Gomez, 36, on a cell phone camera repeatedly kicking the 78-year-old victim in the face on a Bronx train, police said.
+The attack reportedly happened on March 10 at around 3 a.m.

 In the video, which has been widely shared on social media, the woman can be seen trying to shield herself with her hands — while other riders did nothing to intervene.

-As Yonkers resident Gomez left the train, he told the people recording him to upload the clip onto video blog World Star Hip Hop, a website that features violent video clips.
+As Yonkers resident Gomez left the train, he allegedly told people recording him to upload the clip to the World Star Hip Hop website, which features violent video clips.

 An EMS crew treated the victim, who suffered bleeding and swelling from cuts on her face, according to police.
-Prosecutors said the victim suffered a cut above her left eye as well as bruising on her face.
+The victim sustained a cut above her left eye and bruising to her face, the New York Daily News reported.

-Gomez was arrested on Saturday after the video was uploaded to social media, and the NYPD received several tips from people who recognized him.
-He has been charged with assault and harassment and is being held on a $30,000 bond.
+Gomez was arrested on Saturday after the video was uploaded to social media, and the NYPD received several tips from people claiming to recognize him.
+He has been charged with assault and harassment and is jailed on a $30,000 bond.

 "As soon as my daughter lays down, the lady goes, ‘Oh, what are you doing?’
 So Marc goes to her and says, ‘Excuse me?’"
 Cox said.
 "He turns to her and says, ‘Ma’am I’m not bothering you, I’m not trying to do anything to you.
 We’re just trying to get home, My daughter is trying to sleep.’
 And she goes, ‘Oh, I don’t care, I’ll punch her in the head.’”